 However, as a rule, the more complex the project, the more essential process becomes.
 I think that's an obvious one.
 But think of process as structure.
 Done right, it can provide an appropriate framework for the development team to consistently achieve success.

-Implementing the right amount of process doesn't have to be a
+Implementing the right amount of process doesn't have to be a massive, one-

 size-fits-all approach.
 Certainly not.
 There's definitely instances where we have smaller, less complex, and less mission-critical projects that just may not even warrant formal process discipline.